aws-samples/aws-genai-llm-chatbot/README.md

 If you are looking to interact with models from Amazon Bedrock, you need to [request access to the base models in one of the regions where Amazon Bedrock is available](https://console.aws.amazon.com/bedrock/home?#/modelaccess).
 Make sure to read and accept models end-user license agreements or EULA.

+Note:
-Note: you can deploy the soluton to a different region from the one where you requested Base Model access.
+- You can deploy the soluton to a different region from the one where you requested Base Model access.

-__Note that while the approval is instant, it might take several minutes to get access and see the list of models in the UI.__
+- While the Base Model access approval is instant, it might take several minutes to get access and see the list of models in the UI.__

 ![sample](assets/enable-models.gif "AWS GenAI Chatbot")